Newly purchased applications are not syncing into the Workspace ONE UEM Console

 When allocating licenses, console allocates a single license to each assigned user account.
 Further, on a device level, different devices that use the same Apple ID can share application licenses.
 As a best practice, VMware recommends that devices enrolled under the same enrollment user also use the same Apple ID when using VPP.
 If a user has multiple devices enrolled, and each device utilizes a different Apple ID, then the app license will not be shared between the devices.
 In these cases, the app will install on devices using the same Apple ID as the first device to download the app, but will remain unallocated on other devices.
 If it is a requirement that these devices use different Apple IDs, we recommend to use Device Based Licensing.

 However, note that there are also considerations to be made for the maximum number of devices tied to a single Apple ID.
 For more information, please read Apple's documentation here.

 App store restrictions

-If you experience issues where an application does not install on certain device models (ex: it installs on iPads but not iPods, or it only installs on iOS 7 devices) verify the compatibility of the app in the App Store directly.
+If you experience issues where an application does not install on certain device models (ex: it installs on iPads but not iPods, or it only installs on iOS 12 devices), please verify the compatibility of the app in the App Store.
 This can be done by searching for the app in iTunes and verifying the details below on the information page of the app itself.

 Additionally, an age range restriction can result in applications not installing if there is a restriction profile on the device that filters the media content to certain level/ages.

 Sometimes users may experience a slight delay between selecting the install option and the install processing beginning on a device.
-As this process requires communication and approval of several different components (ex: the device, the AirWatch infrastructure, and Apple's infrastructure), please allow up to 3-5 minutes for an install command to process during times of high latency.
+As this process requires communication and approval of several different components (ex: Workspace ONE UEM Console, Apple servers, devices), please allow up to 3-5 minutes for an install command to process during times of high latency.